-Coronavirus: San Antonio Says Evacuees Will Leave Quarantine After A CDC Change
+Coronavirus: San Antonio Says Evacuees To Leave Quarantine After CDC Changes Protocol

 As people emerge from quarantine at Lackland, special buses will take them "directly to the airport in shifts that correspond with their flight times," the mayor's office says.
 "Upon arrival, each group will be met by airport representatives, who will take them directly to the ticket counters, assist with baggage and facilitate movement through security."

-The passengers who were evacuated from the Diamond Princess cruise ship in Japan had already sat in quarantine for more than a week on the ship, and they began a new 14-day quarantine when they arrived at Lackland Air Force Base last month.
-Their quarantine was slated to end on Monday, and the former cruise ship passengers had packed their bags to leave and head home at last.
+The passengers who were repatriated from the Diamond Princess in Japan had already sat in quarantine for more than a week on the ship, and they began a new 14-day quarantine when they arrived at Lackland Air Force Base last month.
+Their quarantine had been slated to end on Monday, and the former cruise ship passengers had packed their bags to leave and head home at last.

 But then the city took action, filing a federal lawsuit seeking "emergency relief" to immediately change the CDC's criteria for release and keep the evacuees from leaving the military base.
-A judge turned that suit away, but the mayor also declared an emergency, blocking anyone who had been quarantined from entering San Antonio.
+A judge turned away that suit, but the mayor also declared an emergency, blocking anyone who had been quarantined from entering San Antonio.

 "I, Mayor Ron Nirenberg, declare that ingress into and travel through the City of San Antonio from Lackland by those persons that have been quarantined in the facility is not permitted," the emergency declaration states.
 "No previously quarantined person shall be permitted to enter the City of San Antonio until further notice."